-14.01 When one shift is employed on a job a working day shall be composed of not more than eight (8) working hours.
+When one (1) shift is employed on a job a working day shall be composed of not more than eight (8) working hours.
 A workday shall commence at 7:30 a.m. and end at 4:00 p.m.
-(4:30 where a one hour lunch is scheduled) from Monday to Friday inclusive.
-The starting time of the day shift may be varied by up to one hour, earlier or later, provided advance notice is given to affected employees.
-Variances in excess of one hour will require mutual consent between the Union and the Company Representative.
+(4:30 where a one (1) hour lunch is scheduled) from Monday to Friday inclusive.
+The starting time of the day shift may be varied by mutual consent between the Union Agent and the Company Representative.